Costa Rica Reminded Me Why I Fell In Love With Backpacking

 Stress less visibly.

-And after a while, you realize how aggressively fast-paced and overstimulated normal life back home can feel in comparison.
+You begin to realize how aggressively fast-paced normal life back home can feel.

-Costa Rica Reminded Me What I Actually Love About Travel
+Costa Rica Reminded Me What I Love About Travel

 Not luxury.